iCliniq Logo

 Welcome to icliniq.com.

-The pounding or racing heart rate you are experiencing is known as palpitations, that is, awareness of one's own heartbeat.
-They usually are not serious and go away on their own.
-They may occur during physical or emotional exertion, anxiety, stimulants like caffeine, nicotine, alcohol.
-Unlike that if you have chest pain, shortness of breath, or dizziness or syncope, you need medical attention and evaluation.
-Some of the causes are listed here under anxiety, physical exertion, heavy meals, alcohol, coffee, smoking, medication like for cough or asthma, fever, dehydration, hypoglycemia, hyperthyroidism, cardiac arrhythmias, cardiac failure, etc. So, now detail your history whether it is spontaneous or during exertion, or following any activity, fast regular or irregular, how many times a day, any associated with chest pain breathlessness or dizziness.
+The pounding or racing heart rate you are experiencing is known as palpitations, which is the awareness of one's own heartbeat.
+They are usually not serious and tend to go away on their own.
+Palpitations may occur during physical or emotional exertion, anxiety, or due to stimulants like caffeine, nicotine, or alcohol.
+However, if you experience chest pain, shortness of breath, dizziness, or fainting (syncope), you should seek medical attention and evaluation.
+Some possible causes include anxiety, physical exertion, heavy meals, alcohol, coffee, smoking, medications (such as those for cough or asthma), fever, dehydration, hypoglycemia, hyperthyroidism, cardiac arrhythmias, cardiac failure, and more.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!